-Season 4, Episode 6: Yes, I Do Want to Live
+Episode 36: Yes, I Do Want to Live

 This week we are joined by Darlene, a woman who embodies the term “advocate” and encourages others to take the road less traveled (as long as it is right for you!).
 Listen in as Darlene openly discusses barriers that she faced after her colon cancer diagnosis.
 In this story of courage, Darlene shares the journey of finding her voice and a treatment plan that felt just right.

 This episode discusses complementary and alternative medicine; speak with your treating health care team to determine what treatment approach is most appropriate for you.